CrestfallenLARP/cfldangerden/content/en/factions/ai/librarian_robot_lex.md

   - Firearm on a 3 count charge may call "20 Lightning " with a firearm
   - Specialization Lightning "By Thunders Crash 2 Lightning"
 Defensive_Abilities:
-immunities: Harm attacks "Immune Resist"
+immunities: Harm attacks, Charm, Bleed, Poison, Death "Immune Resist"
 vulnerabilities:
 healed_by: Lightning
-at_dying: Shuts Down
+at_dying: Shutdown heals to max and removes all conditions.
+Reactivated on trigger
 special:
   - If peace is called for, the robot will stop all combat for 3 second (Internal count)
   - If hit with Shatter or Destroy condition, reduce primary attack to 2 damage as attached weapons are broken
-  - Basic Forging
+  - All crafting skills
 faction_level_2:
 faction_level_3:
 faction_level_4: